sjentsch/lsjDocs/Ch01/Ch01_WhyStats_1.rst

 perfect though.
 And among the many things that psychologists have shown over the years is that we really do find it hard to be neutral, to evaluate evidence impartially and without being swayed by pre-existing biases.
-A good example of thit is the **belief bias effect** in logical
+A good example of this is the **belief bias effect** in logical
 reasoning: if you ask people to decide whether a particular argument is logically valid (i.e., the conclusion would be true if the premises were true), we tend to be influenced by the believability of the conclusion,